Ford Consul Classic: Replacement

-The Consul Classic was complex and expensive to produce and was replaced in 1963 by the Ford Corsair which was largely based on Ford Cortina components.
+The Consul Classic was complex and expensive to produce and was replaced in October 1963 by the Ford Corsair which was largely based on Ford Cortina components.
 Only 111,225 Classics and 18,716 Capris were produced (Including 2002 'GT' Versions).
 These are small numbers by Ford standards, and probably indicative of the public not taking to the controversial styling along with the availability of the cheaper, similar-sized Cortina.

 Consul Capri

 The Consul Capri was a two-door coupé version of the Classic saloon made by Ford of Britain.

-The Capri Project was code named "Sunbird" and took design elements from the Ford Thunderbird and the Ford Galaxie Sunliner.
+The Capri Project was code named "Sunbird" and took design elements from the Ford Thunderbird and the Ford Galaxie Starliner.
 It was instigated by Sir Horace Denne, Ford's Sales Export Director.
 He wanted a "co-respondent's" car to add glamour to the product line.
 It was designed by Charles Thompson who worked under Colin Neale and had sweeping lines, a large boot space and a pillarless coupé roof.

 On its September 1961 announcement, the Consul Capri was available for export only, but went on sale to the domestic British market in January 1962.
 The bodies were sub-assembled by Pressed Steel Company, with only final assembly of the drivetrain taking place at Dagenham and from February 1963 at Halewood.
 It was intended as part of the Ford Classic range of cars but the body was complex and expensive to produce.
 With new production methods, time demands from Dearborn and a need to match opposition manufacturers in price, the Ford Classic and Consul Capri were almost doomed from the start.

 The Consul Capri was fitted with a variety of Ford Classic De-Luxe features, including four headlights, variable speed wipers, 9.5 in front disc brakes, dimming dashboard lights and a cigar lighter.
 The four-speed transmission was available with either a column or floor change.
 It was proclaimed as "The First Personal car from Ford of Great Britain" (Ford of Great Britain, sales literature, December 1961).